Oberon05-dev/TListDisplay/README.md

 # TListDisplay
 Custom component for Delphi.
 This is two list combine in one object which exist separately without mouse inputs.
 This component has automatic scroll.
 I created this component beacuse
-TListBox interacts with mounse input and has ugly scroll, if items goes out of view.
+TListBox interacts with mouse input and has ugly scroll, if items goes out of view.

 | Column: 0 | Column: 1 |
 | ----- | ------ |